tigattack/blog.tiga.tech/content/posts/flashing-esphome-firmware-to-esp-01s/index.md

 ## Preparing the ESP

 Connect 5 jumper wires between the Raspberry Pi's GPIO and the ESP's pins, as per the diagram below.
-*Make sure that you connect the 3v3&lt;-&gt;VCC wire last of all.*
+Make sure that you connect the 3v3/VCC wire last of all.

 {{< gallery_glob
   images="wiring/*"